PhilNel/knowledge-boardgame-assistant/games/nemesis/actions/actions-basic.md

 # Basic Actions

-Category: Core Mechanics - Basic Actions
+Category: Actions - Basic Actions
 Related Systems: Movement, Combat, Player Phase, Crafting, Heavy Objects

 Each Character has the same set of Basic Actions.
 These Actions are always available for each Character, as long as they meet their conditions.